A-Chicken-Nugget/Flash-Card-Mania-App/README.md

 - February 6th - Meeting included programmers working out details of Android development.
 Design was talked about in terms of refinement.
 - February 11th - Meeting was mostly focused on programmers.
 Small talks about design.
 - February 18th - Meeting included talks of the presentation.
 Our current work is summed up and presented in our github repository.
 - April 9th - Since the school shut down we've been mostly working through Discord and communicating ideas.
 We have been completing required documents with the help of the developers.
+We met today to talk about different documents.

 ## Technologies Used
 - Git/Github (Version Control Software)